thompsongboyega2019/real-estate-management-api/README.md

 - **Chief Tenant Assignment:** Assign and manage chief tenants for each house.
 - **Authentication & Authorization:** Secure registration and login endpoints; session-based authentication.
 - **RESTful API Endpoints:** CRUD for users, houses, occupants, and chief tenant assignments.
+- Administrators can create administrator, landlord, and occupant accounts.
+- Landlords can only create occupant accounts.

 ## Setup Guide